games647/ChangeSkin/README.md

 1. Put a Minecraft account into the config
 2. Check the logs if it's authenticated correctly (ChangeSkin startup).
 3. /skin-upload < url > example: https://i.imgur.com/4lV1m26.png
-4. Now you see the skin rowId it's saved as
+4. Now you see the skin id it's saved as
 5. /skin-select 3 or /skin-select skin-3

 ## How to install on BungeeCord